isomerpages/nlb-biblioasia/_topics/Places and Buildings/More Places and Buildings.md

 <hr>

 #### <a href="/vol-12/issue-3/oct-dec-2016/the-padang" style="text-decoration: none; font-weight: bold;">The Padang: Centrepiece of Colonial Design</a>
-<p>This expanse of green fringed by grand colonial edifices in the city centre is a statement of British might, as Lai Chee Kien tells us.</p>
+This expanse of green fringed by grand colonial edifices in the city centre is a statement of British might, as Lai Chee Kien tells us.
 <img src="/images/Vol-12-issue-3/the-padang/03-The-Padang.jpg">
 <hr>